amluto/tls13-spec/draft-ietf-tls-tls13.md

 : The length (in bytes) of the following TLSCiphertext.fragment.
   The length MUST NOT exceed 2^14 + 2048.

+type
+: The type field is identical to TLSPlaintext.type.

 fragment
-: The AEAD encrypted form of TLSPlaintext.fragment.
+: The AEAD encrypted form of TLSPlaintext.type + TLSPlaintext.fragment,
+  where "+" denotes concatenation.

 Each AEAD cipher suite MUST specify how the nonce supplied to the AEAD operation is constructed, and what is the length of the